vedph/cadmus_api/Readme.md

 Both these services depend on the parts you choose to support, so they are implemented at the application level.

 ## History

+### 8.0.12

+- 2023-09-24: added new controllers library for thesauri import.
+If you want to **enable thesauri import**:
+  1. in backend, add `Cadmus.Api.Controllers.Import` to your API project.
+  2. in frontend, opt-in import by adding this setting to the environment variables (`env.js`): `window.__env.thesImportEnabled = true;`.
+At any rate, import is available only to admin users.

 ### 8.0.11